 Informal recycling is done at the Landfill site and at source at the businesses in Marble Hall.
-Some volunteers are also recycling in Elandskraal and Matlelerekeng and volunteers are also doing litter picking along the Mokganyaka / Letebjane link roads.
+A recycling company has an agreement with the Municipality to do recycling at the landfill site .Some volunteers are also recycling in Elandskraal and Matlelerekeng and volunteers are also doing litter picking along the Mokganyaka / Letebjane link roads.